neilramaswamy/structured-streaming/docs/guides/stateful/deduplication.md

 - **Con**: Potential out-of-memory errors.
 If you have enough records, you'll run out of space to store records and cause a machine crash.

 ??? note "Historical note"
     Before `dropDuplicatesWithinWatermark` was introduced in Spark 3.5.0, the recommendation was to perform deduplication with state removal by passing an event-time column to `dropDuplicates`.
-This still works, but we highly recommend using `dropDuplicatesWithinWatermark` instead; it's far less error-prone.
-For a further discussion, see this [Stack Overflow post](https://stackoverflow.com/a/77441576).
+This still works, but we highly recommend using `dropDuplicatesWithinWatermark` instead; it's less error prone. `dropDuplicates` also has an unintuitive subtlety about that you can check out in this [Stack Overflow answer](https://stackoverflow.com/a/77441576).

 ??? example